-- 256.57 Transcripts.
-(1) Reporters' notes need not be transcribed unless required by this section, any other statute, or by court order. - (2) In any criminal action or proceeding the court may, and in case of sentence of any person to the state prisons or to a county house of correction for more than 6 months, the court shall order a transcript of the testimony and proceedings to be made and certified by the reporter and filed with the clerk of court, and a certified duplicate of such transcript to be filed with the warden or superintendent of the institution to which the person is committed.
+- 256.56 Reporters' notes.
+The original notes of all court reporters, made in open court or pursuant to an order of the court, constitute part of the records of the court in which made and are not the property of the reporter. - 256.57 Transcripts.
+(1) Reporters' notes need not be transcribed unless required by this section, any other statute, or by court order - (2) In any criminal action or proceeding the court may, and in case of sentence of any person to the state prisons or to a county house of correction for more than 6 months, the court shall order a transcript of the testimony and proceedings to be made and certified by the reporter and filed with the clerk of court, and a certified duplicate of such transcript to be filed with the warden or superintendent of the institution to which the person is committed.
 The cost of such transcript, at the rate of 50 cents per 25-line page for the original and 15 cents per 25-line page for the duplicate, shall be paid for by the county treasurer upon the certificate of the clerk of court.
-In case of application for a pardon or commutation of sentence such duplicate transcript shall accompany the application.
+In case of application for a pardon or commutation of sentence such duplicate transcript shall accompany the application